mnakhil/Akhil-Muraleedharan-N/README.md

 - 👋 Hi, I’m Akhil Muraleedharan N.
 - 👀 I’m interested Artificial Intelligence, Machine Learning and Data Science.
-- 🌱 I’m currently persuing my MSc in Data Science from the University of Surrey.
+- 🌱 I’m currently pursuing my MSc in Data Science from the University of Surrey.
 - 💞️ I’m looking to collaborate on Data Science internships.
 - 📫 How to reach me anakhil6@gmail.com